 Current Legal Framework

-- No direct real-money gambling
+- No direct real-money wagering using cash deposits

-- Free methods to obtain virtual currency
+- Free methods available to obtain virtual currency or sweep coins

 Ohio's Gambling Regulator